Facebook Pixel Social Work Major | Western Kentucky University

 Social Work Major

-The social work major consists of 54 semester hours – 48 hours in social work and 6 hours in advisor consent electives.
-Consistent with the program’s emphasis on a liberal arts foundation, during the freshman and sophomore years, students will typically take courses in English, speech, political science, economics, biology, sociology, psychology, statistics, western civilization, and the humanities.
+The social work major consists of 54 semester hours – 42 hours in social work and 12 hours in supportive courses.
+Consistent with the program’s emphasis on a liberal arts foundation, during the freshman and sophomore years, students will typically take courses in English, speech, political science, economics, sociology, psychology, statistics, western civilization, and the humanities.
 These courses will also fulfill Colonnade (general education) requirements.

 View WKU Undergraduate Catalog